-The faculty member must set up a meeting with the student within five (5) business days after the receipt of the challenge form.
-If the student does not agree with the results, then he/she can appeal to the next administrative level (program coordinator) within seven (7) business days.
+The faculty must set up a meeting with the student within five (5) business days after the receipt of the challenge form.
+If the student is not pleased with the results, then he/she can appeal to the next administrative level (program coordinator) within seven (7) business days.
 This process may be repeated (school chair, college dean, Dean of Faculty and Student Academic Support Services) to the Academic Affairs level at which any decision is final.

 Students are not allowed to submit additional work to change a grade during a grade challenge.

 A student who wishes to raise a concern about an academic issue must initiate the process.
 The process requires the student to complete an “Academic Grievance” form and submit it to the person, instructor, staff, or administrator against whom the complaint is being made.
 If the grievance is resolved at that time, no further action is needed but both student and respondent should keep a record of the complaint with copies forwarded to the offices of the Program Coordinator, School Chair, College Dean, and Dean of Faculty and Student Academic Support Services, and Vice President for Academic Affairs within five business days.

 If the grievance is not resolved, the student should appeal to the supervisor of the person, against whom the complaint is being made, (for example: if the unresolved grievance is against a faculty member, the student should appeal to the program coordinator).
 If the grievance is resolved with this person, no further action is needed but, as above, a record of the grievance and its resolution should be sent to the next lines of authority.